Ankle Pain

 Can ankle pain be prevented?

-Yes, by wearing proper footwear, exercising regularly, and avoiding overuse.
+Some cases of ankle pain can be prevented by wearing proper footwear, exercising regularly, and avoiding overuse or repetitive strain.

 When should I seek medical attention for ankle pain?

-If the pain is severe, persistent, or accompanied by swelling or numbness.
+Seek medical attention if the pain is severe, persistent, or accompanied by swelling, redness, or difficulty walking.

 If you have any feedback, please get in touch.